FORFUSCO: Sailor Riflemen

 These seven companies send detachments who take turns every four to six months to ensure the protection of the communications centers of Fort-de-France, Mahina Mahina Super and around Papeete, of Ouen Toro in Noumea, and Rufisque near Dakar.

-They also support operations of the Naval Commandos (Commandos Marine), augment boarding and landing parties and provide military training to the French navy.
+They also support operations of the Navy Commandos (Commandos Marine), augment boarding parties and provide military training to the French navy.

 Navy Commandos

 The Commandos Marine are trained to targeted actions in places where it is not feasible or appropriate to deploy a larger force.
 They are primarily used by the French Special Operations Command (COS) since 1992.
 They are seven in number: Commando Jaubert, Commando Ponchardier, Commando Trepel, Commando de Montfort, Commando de Penfentenyo, Commando Kieffer, and Commando Hubert, each with their own mission specialism.
 They have evolved to be broadly comparable to the British SBS.